Alfresco/docs-alfresco/media-management/1.3/config/start.md

 A content services node in Media Management can be configured to start and run automatically.

-Ensure that you have installed the required external software before installing Alfresco Media Management.
-See [Prerequisites for using Media Management]({% link media-management/1.3/install/index.md %}) for information on what you require before you start the Media Management installation.

 Review the recommended [architecture]({% link media-management/1.3/index.md %}) for guidance on setup of your Alfresco server and remote server.

 These instructions are for a Unix environment only and use an `init.d` script.
-For more information on using these scripts, see [Init scripts](https://www.linux.com/learn/tutorials/442412-managing-linux-daemons-with-init-scripts){:target="_blank"}.
+For more information on using these scripts, see [Init scripts](https://www.linux.com/training-tutorials/managing-linux-daemons-init-scripts/){:target="_blank"}.

-1. Create a new directory, /opt/contentservices, and move the files from the remote-node installation directory to the new directory.
+1. Create a new directory, `/opt/contentservices`, and move the files from the `remote-node` installation directory to the new directory.

     See [Installing Media Management]({% link media-management/1.3/install/index.md %}) for more information on the shipped Media Management installation files.